benmoose/travelbear-services/README.md

  1. Clone this repo and `cd` into it.
  2. Check everything is working correctly by running the test suite: `make test`.
+ 3. Run the server locally with `make dev`

 #### Scripts